digitallawyer/openlegaldictionary/_definitions/abigeatus.md

 ---
 title: Abigeatus
 permalink: "/definitions/abigeatus.html"
-body: Lat In tbe civil law.
+body: Lat in tbe civil law.
 The offense of stenllng or driving nwny cat-tie.
 See Abiueus
 published_at: '2018-07-07'
 layout: post
 ---